apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

   * An installed ODBC driver manager:
     * iODBC 3.52.7 or above
       OR
     * unixODBC 2.2.12 or above
     On Linux, 3.52.7 is available as a tarball.
 After unpacking the tarball, see the README for instructions about building the driver manager.
-  * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
-Verify that a DNS entry was created on the client machine for the Drill node(s).
+  * The client must be able to resolve the actual host name of the Drill node or nodes from the IP address.
+Verify that a DNS entry was created on the client machine for the Drill node or nodes.
-If not, create the following entry in `/etc/hosts` for the Drill node(s):
+If not, create an entry in `/etc/hosts` for each node in the following format:

     `<drill-machine-IP> <drill-machine-hostname>`
     Example: `127.0.0.1 localhost`